Table of content

 The approach to writing technical documents may vary depending on the framework of team collaboration.
 Within the Waterfall development scheme, teams usually prepare a significant amount of software documentation before the engineering stage.
 This approach allows teams to estimate precise budgets and deadlines.
 Yet, this approach falls flat when it comes to long-term development projects.

 As for Agile development, teams are not overly focused on getting stacks of software documentation from the start.
 Instead, the technical documents are designed along the way and allows for just-in-time planning.
-One of the Agile main manifestos proclaims prioritizing “working software over comprehensive documentation -, “ which means producing essential documentation and being focused on the development quality.
+One of the Agile main manifestos proclaims prioritizing "working software over comprehensive documentation" – which means writing essential documentation and being focused on the development quality.